 Birth Injuries

 Errors occurring during prenatal care, labor, and delivery may lead to significant injuries affecting both mother and child.
 Medical providers must recognize signs of fetal distress, properly use delivery instruments, make timely decisions about emergency C-sections, and manage complications that arise during childbirth.
-Negligent actions during delivery can result in oxygen deprivation leading to cerebral palsy, nerve damage from improper use of forceps or vacuum extractors, or maternal injuries from delayed C-sections.
+Negligent actions during delivery can result in oxygen deprivation leading to catastrophic injury, nerve damage from improper use of forceps or vacuum extractors, or maternal injuries from delayed C-sections.
 These preventable injuries can affect families for generations, imposing enormous emotional and financial burdens.

 Failure to Monitor Patients